Skip to main content

 set :r= {'Greeting':'Hello, I am Tore','Email':'Tore.Andersson@it.uu.se'}

-A field f of a record bound to a variable r can be access with the notation r[f], for example: :r['Greeting' ] returns Hello, I am Tore.
+A field f of a record bound to a variable r can be access with the notation r[f], for example: :r['Greeting' ] evaluates to Hello, I am Tore.